Northern Ireland Travel Guide: 24 Things to Do in Northern Ireland!

 So, why do travelers love visiting Northern Ireland?
 It’s a combination of breathtaking landscapes, rich history, warm people, thrilling adventures, and, of course, the delicious food.
 But what truly makes Northern Ireland stand out are its people.
 Warm, witty, and always ready with a story, they make you feel at home.

-From food tours to Game of Thrones experiences, and coastal walks to haunted castle visits, here’s a little taste of what I experienced in Northern Ireland.
+From food tours to Game of Thrones experiences, and coastal walks to haunted castle visits, here’s a little taste of things to do and what I experienced in this Northern Ireland travel guide.

-One of my favourite experiences in Belfast was having a cocktail at The Merchant Hotel.
+One of my things to do in Belfast was having a cocktail at The Merchant Hotel.
 With an elegant and classy atmosphere that isn’t pretentious, and a jaw-dropping selection of cocktails, it’s easy to see why this cocktail bar was voted best in the world by Tales of the Cocktail.
 It’s a fun spot to either end the evening or kickstart the night depending on your style.

 The Merchant Hotel whispers tales of its storied past from every corner.
 Originally built as a bank in the 19th century, its transformation into a luxury hotel has been nothing short of spectacular.
 The architecture alone is a feast for the eyes.
 It features a stunning façade and exquisite interiors that pay homage to its heritage.
 Think grandiose marble, soaring ceilings, and opulent decor that transport you to a bygone era.